ybotman/TangoTiempoFE/README Overview and Features.md

 		•	this is selected in the SiteMenuBar

 6. Firebase Authentication
-    •	of use via google
+    •	of use via google and others providers are coming

+7. Mobile App
+    •	The simples of app (SWA) will be build for better path to usage.